er-ay/er-ay/README.md

 ### About Me
 I'm an electrical and electronics engineer who enjoys to code and watch it worked.
-Lately, I've been doing it via python and implementing machine learning algorithms.
+Lately, I've been doing it with python and implementing machine learning algorithms.

 ### Tools & technologies you can find in this profile